I present to you this prize of my recipe collection with what can only be described as…guilt.

 2 cups chopped pecans, toasted

 ½ teaspoon salt

 3 ounces bittersweet (not unsweetened) or semisweet chocolate (not from chips), chopped

 For the crust:

-Blend the flour, sugar, and almonds in a food processor until the nuts are finely ground.
+Blend the flour, sugar, salt, and almonds in a food processor until the nuts are finely ground.
 Using on/off turns, cut in the butter until a coarse meal forms.
 Add the egg and blend just until dough sticks together when pinched.
 Dump the dough onto a piece of waxed paper or plastic.
 Gather the dough into ball with the paper; flatten into a square 1-inch thick, wrap, and chill 1 hour.